top of page

 There is a lot of things to see/visit in Luxembourg that I would recommend at least three days, but if you only have 24 hours to stay in Luxembourg, then this is the perfect itinerary for you.

-10 Things to do in 24 Hours in Luxembourg
+10 Things To Do In 24 Hours In Luxembourg

-1. Chemin de La Corniche (The Corniche Road)
+1. Chemin De La Corniche (The Corniche Road)

 This is also called 'The Most Beautiful Balcony in Europe', and the ramparts where built by the French and the Spanish in the 17th century.
 The most beautiful scenery from the top, it overlooks The Alzette River and The Grund.
 Most people spend around 1 to 2 hours to stroll along the corniche, so it depends on how much time you have.